 The Cherokees in Kansas

 The state of Kansas is closely tied to the period of American history in which American Indians were relocated from the East to land west of the Mississippi.
 It was believed that native peoples should be moved west to make room for European American settlement. between 1829 and 1854 almost 30 tribes were assigned reservations in what would become Kansas Territory.
 The Cherokees were given 800,000 acres in what is now southeast Kansas, but very few of their members actually lived on the land.
 The land designated as the Cherokee reservation was known as the Cherokee Neutral Tract.
 Its use and ownership was later disputed by European American settlers and railroad promoters who struggled to attain the land by any means possible.
-Kansas Territory was opened for settlement in 1854, which once again forced the removal of American Indians into present-day Oklahoma.
+Through a treaty, the Cherokees ceded the land to the United States in 1866.

 Today people of Cherokee ancestry continue to live in Kansas.
 The state's close proximity to Oklahoma, which claims a sizable Cherokee population, encourages many Cherokees to maintain residences in Kansas.